 General Al-Hullain and the Great Revolution.

-The conflicts since Tukasthan’s independence had led to a further economic worsening of the country, especially as international demand for garlic and other agricultural products had declined.
+The conflicts since Tukastan’s independence had led to a further economic worsening of the country, especially as international demand for garlic and other agricultural products had declined.
 The existing oil and gas production facilities were still from Soviet times and had been severely damaged or destroyed during the civil war, so that no significant production or further processing was possible.
 In addition, shortly after the 1997 elections, the dissatisfaction of the population grew again, as the newly elected president, despite the democratic constitution for Tukastan drawn up with the help of the United Nations, had installed several relatives in important key positions in individual ministries.
-Furthermore, due to the precarious financial situation of the state budget, the salaries of state officials and the salaries of soldiers of the newly created Tukastian armed forces were mostly paid irregularly and not always in full.
+Furthermore, due to the precarious financial situation of the state budget, the salaries of state officials and the salaries of soldiers of the newly created Tukastan armed forces were mostly paid irregularly and not always in full.

-In July 1999, discontent with the situation led to the revolt of an elite military unit of the Tukastian army stationed in Claustan, which had not received any pay for several months.
-This revolt was led by the commander of the elite unit, Brigadier General Muhammad Al-Hullain, an experienced military leader who had successfully fought with great tactical skill in numerous battles against superior Russian units during the civil war and therefore enjoyed high recognition within the Tukastian armed forces.
-This recognition led to other army units, especially units of the Tukastian land forces, joining General Al-Hullain to occupy the ministries and state radio stations in Claustan, as well as individual provincial administrations.
+In July 1999, discontent with the situation led to the revolt of an elite military unit of the Tukastan army stationed in Claustan, which had not received any pay for several months.
+This revolt was led by the commander of the elite unit, Brigadier General Muhammad Al-Hullain, an experienced military leader who had successfully fought with great tactical skill in numerous battles against superior Russian units during the civil war and therefore enjoyed high recognition within the Tukastan armed forces.
+This recognition led to other army units, especially units of the Tukastan land forces, joining General Al-Hullain to occupy the ministries and state radio stations in Claustan, as well as individual provincial administrations.
 President Sajid Ibn Abdullohi Gaid was forced by the soldiers to declare his resignation in a televised speech on national television and went into exile in Darzabad.

 President Al-Hullain won the 2008 and 2013 elections with over 95% of the votes submitted.